 War has terrible consequences on societies, families and individuals.
 We hear in the news about the escalating number of suicides, the domestic violence incidents, and the mass shootings.
 How can we provide better care to our veterans who are returning home with Post-Traumatic Stress Disorder (PTSD)?

-There is evidence showing that exercise effectively improves many PTSD symptoms, including anxiety, depression, cognition issues, and insomnia.
-Nevertheless, to date, there have been no clinical trials looking at exercise for people with PTSD, in any population.
+Although a large body of evidence shows that exercise is an effective treatment for many PTSD symptoms, including insomnia (which affects 90% of those suffering from PTSD), anxiety, and depression, few controlled trials have studied the effect of exercise on people with PTSD.
 With your support, we intend to remedy this deficiency in both research and treatment of our veterans.

 Integrative Exercise integrates western cardio exercises and power yoga with techniques from Mindfulness-Based Stress Reduction, particularly concentration on deep mindful breathing and awareness of how the breath joins the body and mind.
 Thus, Integrative Exercise combines the positive effects of both Western and Eastern wellness traditions, takes a mind-body approach.

 This pilot study will provide us with clear evidence of the effectiveness of the intervention on reducing PTSD symptoms, including sleep disturbances, and volume of the hippocampal subfields of the brain.
 Grant applications requesting funds for large randomized clinical trials are typically only funded when evidence of feasibility and data suggesting efficacy are provided via a pilot study.
 After this preliminary study, we will submit a grant proposal for a larger randomized clinical trial to the National Institutes of Health and/or the Department of Defense.
 A successful large randomized study could have a dramatic impact on the treatment of veterans with PTSD across the country.